NWUzhouwei/NWUzhouwei.github.io/_pages/projects.md

 学术兼职/论文审稿
 ======
 - IEEE International Conference on Signal Processing-ICSP2024 分会主席
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 - IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)
 - IEEE Transactions on Visualization and Computer Graphics (TVCG)
+- IEEE Transactions on Cognitive and Developmental Systems (TCDS)
 - IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems（TCAD）
 - IEEE Transactions on Consumer Electronics （TCE）
 - IEEE Internet of Things Journal (IoT)